List of Star Trek: Deep Space Nine characters: Leeta

 Leeta (Chase Masterson) is a recurring character (17 episodes) on Deep Space Nine.
 Introduced in season 3's "Explorers", she is a Bajoran employed as a dabo girl in Quark's bar.
-After a brief romantic relationship with Julian Bashir, she marries Rom.
+After a brief romantic relationship with Julian Bashir, she becomes involved with and eventually marries Rom.

 Although initially played as a stereotypical "airhead", over the course of the series it is revealed that she is an intelligent woman who chooses to maintain a carefree attitude.
 She is a ringleader when Quark's employees attempt to start a trade union, and also volunteers to play temporary host to one of Jadzia Dax's former personalities.

 Unlike most Bajoran characters, Leeta is never given a family name.
 The non-canon novels explain that this is because she was brought up in an orphanage during the Cardassian Occupation, and thus her family background is unknown.

 In 2015, Syfy rated Leeta as among the top 21 most interesting supporting characters in Star Trek.

 In 2018, CBR ranked Leeta the seventh best recurring character in all of Star Trek.